-1 Does the customer have a diagnosis of paralysis that: Is one of the main reasons the ney need ADL assistance?
-OR Requires a significant amour the customer? t of services, such as medical or nursing services, to help If YES, STOP.
-Add Para major diagnosis?" alysis as a medical condition and select "Yes" to "Is this a If No, continue to Step 2.
-2 Does the customer have a diagnos 2. sis of Paralysis, that is NOT one of the main reasons they OT use a significant amount of resources?
-2 Does the customer have a diagnos need ADL assistance AND does N sis of Paralysis, that is NOT one of the main reasons they 2 Does the customer have a diagnos need ADL assistance AND does N • If YES, STOP Add Paralysis sis of Paralysis, that is NOT one of the main reasons they OT use a significant amount of resources? as a medical condition and select "No" to "Is this a major
+- 1 Does the customer have a diagnosis of paralysis that: - Is one of the main reasons they need ADL assistance?

+- Requires a significant amount of services, such as medical or nursing services, to help the customer? - If YES, STOP.
+Add Paralysis as a medical condition and select "Yes" to "Is this a major diagnosis?" - If No, continue to Step 2. - Does the customer have a diagnosis of Paralysis, that is NOT one of the main reasons they need ADL assistance AND does NOT use a significant amount of resources? - If YES, STOP.
+Add Paralysis as a medical condition and select "No" to "Is this a major diagnosis?" - If NO, STOP.
+Do not add paralysis as a medical condition.